JJWallis/countries-app-ts/README.md

 `
 ```

-I was able to further develop my knowledge of Styled Components in this project, expanding into using the `attrs()` function and special `as` property to render certain components as different HTML elements (divs as sections for example).
+I was able to further develop my knowledge of Styled Components in this project, expanding into using the `attrs()` function and the special `as` property to render certain components as different HTML elements (a div as a section).
 I further organised myself much better in regards to having a separate folder for all my styled components, and utilised the 'Styled' naming convention to quickly search for the desired file.

 ```jsx
 useLayoutEffect(() => {